FastyBird/fastybird/src/FastyBird/Library/Bootstrap/.docs/en/index.md

 ### Overriding parameters

-Your app could be configured via `parameters` section in your configuration neon file, but in case you don't want to store you sensitive data in file you could use configuration via env variables.
+FastyBird application could be configured via `parameters` section in configuration neon file, but in case you don't want to store you sensitive data in file you could use configuration via env variables.

 Bootstrap will search for all env variables prefixed with `FB_APP_PARAMETER_` and create parameters array from them.